 As the owner of the beacon, it is your responsibility to advise the national authority of any change in your registration information.
-If you are transferring the beacon to a new owner, you are required to inform the national authority where the beacon is registered.
+If you are transferring the beacon to a new owner, you are required to inform the national authority.
 You can do this by using their online database or by letter, fax or telephone and informing the authority of the name and address of the new owner.